Ashlie-G/LuxeEthique/README.md

 ### R15 ###
 Explain the different high-level components (abstractions) in your app

 Rails Active Record is the model aspect of 'MVC' (Model, View and Controller).
 It is the system that is responsible for our ability to apply data and logic to our application (Rails Guides).
 This high level component allows us to create our data tables, use the data and store it within the database.
 The Active Record Pattern also enables Object Relational Mapping (ORM) (Rails Guides).
-This technique connects the objects to the tables in realtional database management systems.
+This technique connects the objects to the tables in relational database management systems.
 We can then easily store and request data without having to write specific SQL statements.

 ### R16 ###